diwangtseb/eventcsp/README.md

 # eventcsp
-Used to collect send manage  events
+Used to collect send process events